BarbWire-1/curved-text/readme.md

 Setting the radius r < 0 switches the appearance of your text to bottom-curved.

 Due to the structure of the `<use>` which represents your curved-text element, there are a few cases in which you'll need a `<set>` in SVG (see also: [fitbit Template Symbols](https://dev.fitbit.com/build/guides/user-interface/svg/#template-symbols)) or specified selectors in CSS (see also: [fitbit Selectors](https://dev.fitbit.com/build/guides/user-interface/css/#selectors)).
 For available attributes/properties and how to set/call, have a look at the [interface table](doco/interface_table.png).
-There you'll also find instructions for installing and getting started.

 (For detailed examples of usage and syntax, please have a look at the [syntax attachment](doco/snippets.md))